-When available, the Agency measures the fair value of an instrument using quoted prices in an active market for that instrument.
-A market is regarded as active if quoted prices are readily and regularly available and represent actual and regularly occurring market transactions on an arm's length basis.
+When applicable, the Agency measures the fair value of an instrument using the quoted price in an active market for that instrument.
+A market is regarded as active if transactions for the asset or liability take place with sufficient frequency and volume to provide pricing information on an ongoing basis.